-TC has since undergone numerous surgeries and procedures, which would require pages to describe, and I have omitted even a summary of those here.
-Among other injuries, TC suffered rhabdomyolysis requiring dialysis, required skin and bone grafting, and continues to suffer from drop foot.
+TC has since undergone numerous surgeries and procedures.
+Among other injuries, TC suffered rhabdomyolysis which required dialysis, she required skin and bone grafting, and she continues to suffer from drop foot.

-TC is the sole caretaker for her autistic son, who has now had to take on the responsibility of caring for her in some ways.
-She is self-employed, and has had to turn down jobs because of the physicality required.
-TC has to walk with a crutch, and keeps a wheelchair in her car in case she gets tired.
+TC is the sole caretaker for her autistic son, who has now had to take on the responsibility of assisting her in some ways.
+She is self-employed and has had to turn down jobs because of the physical requirements of the work.
+TC has to walk with a crutch and keeps a wheelchair in her car in case she gets tired.
 She uses a walker in her own house because she can’t carry anything that requires two hands (due to the crutch).
-When in public, TC is subjected to people staring at her deformities.
+When in public, people sometimes stare at TC with her deformities.

 Bottom Line: The Liability Release was Not Enforceable

-One of the issues in TC’s case was that ODOT, OSU, and the Team Oregon Motorcycle Safety Program required, as a condition of providing their motorcycle training classes, that all students sign a formal anticipatory release of all liability, and TC complied.
-We successfully argued on TC’s behalf that, under current Oregon law, that release was unenforceable:
+Defendants had required, as a condition of providing their motorcycle training classes, that all students sign a formal anticipatory release of all liability, and TC complied.
+Along with our co-counsel Derek Larwick, we argued on TC’s behalf that, under current Oregon law, the release was unenforceable because:

-a. because of the public service nature of the activities,
+a. of the public service nature of the activities,

-b. because it was an unconscionable and unfair contract of adhesion, and
+b. it was an unconscionable and unfair contract of adhesion, and